Skip to main content

 During the course you will develop your creative, analytical, communication and professional skills.
 You will learn how to gather market intelligence, interpret data from multiple sources, identify market opportunities and communicate with target markets via social media.
 This will support you in developing a transferable skill set to prepare you to work in various roles within, and outside of, the food industry.

 The course is designed to consider the challenges faced by businesses and expose students to the concepts, theories, and practical experiences that explain how the business world operates.
-Graduates will learn skills in strategic decision-making, innovation, enterprise and knowledge management, delivered through an integrated range of subjects that support successful personal and entrepreneurial business development.
+Students will learn skills in strategic decision-making, innovation, enterprise and knowledge management, delivered through an integrated range of subjects that support successful personal and entrepreneurial business development.
 Practical applications in the form of group and individual projects, industry project collaboration, and placement and study abroad opportunities will be an integral part of your learning experience.
 The programme is built on UCC’s international reputation in food education and research and taught by lecturers who are internationally recognised in their fields of expertise.
+Guest lectures are also regularly incorporated into modules to provide students with up-to-date insight into practical application of subjects in industry.
+Some of these guest speakers are previous graduates of the course which provides students with insight into potential future career paths and opportunities that could be of interest to them after graduation.

 Industry project experience

-Throughout the duration of the course you will have various opportunities to engage directly with industry and work on projects that will provide you with real life experience and useful employability skills.
+During the course students have various opportunities to engage directly with industry to gain real life experience and develop useful employability skills.

-In second year, students will work on a consultancy project for an Irish company as part of one of their modules.
-This is an additional opportunity for students to develop real-life skills and experience which puts them at a significant advantage when applying for placement and graduate roles.
+In second year, students will work on a consultancy project for an Irish company over a 12-week period as part of one of their modules.
+Projects typically involve students working on tasks related to product or brand development, social media communications, or market research.
+This is an opportunity for students to develop real-life skills and experience which puts them at a significant advantage when applying for placement and graduate roles.

-Year 3 will also offer the opportunity to avail of a 6-month industry placement to develop practical skills and experience.
-As an alternative to placement, you can complete a research project and have the opportunity to apply to participate in the Erasmus programme, spending 6 months in either France (Rennes), Germany (Konstanz), Italy (Bologna), or the Netherlands (Utrecht) to conduct your research project.
+In third year, students have the opportunity to either avail of a 6-month industry placement or to complete a 6-month research project developed in collaboration with industry.
+Students can also apply to participate in the Erasmus programme, spending 6 months in either France (Rennes), Germany (Konstanz), Italy (Bologna), or the Netherlands (Utrecht) while conducting their research project.

 Placement or Study Abroad Information

-Placement opportunities are both national and international, and past placements have included:
+Placement opportunities are both national and international, and are across multiple sectors, including food, fast-moving consumer goods (FMCG), and professional services. public/regulated bodies, retail, utilities, logistics and finance.
+Past placements have included:

 Skills and Careers Information

-Having successfully completed this course you should be able to:
+Having successfully completed this course, graduates will be able to:

 Requirements